Symmetry-protected self-correcting quantum memories: Background

 \subsection{Symmetry constraints and quantum memories}

 In this section, we consider what types of symmetric models may be worth investigating as potential self-correcting quantum memories.

 An important condition that must be met by a symmetry-protected self-correcting quantum memory is that all logical operators can be implemented through a sequence of symmetric local moves.
 That is, all logical operators $\overline{l}$ admit a local decomposition $\calD(\overline{l}) = \{l^{(k)} ~|~ k = 1, \ldots N\}$, such that all $l^{(k)}$ are symmetric.
-This implies that even in the presence of symmetry, the bath is capable of implementing all logical faults, and the logical information will eventually be thermalized.
+If this condition is not met, then one cannot guarantee the existence of a symmetric, local encoding circuit.
+Furthermore, this condition implies that even in the presence of symmetry, the bath is capable of implementing all logical faults and that the logical information will eventually be thermalized.
 If such a condition is not met, one can construct `trivial' self-correcting models in which the symmetry is spontaneously broken, as explained below.